geosolutions-it/MapStore2/docs/user-guide/background.md

 <img src="../img/background/bck-catalog.jpg" class="ms-docimage" style="max-width:500px;"/>

 !!! warning
-    *Default Backgrounds* service is available only accessing the [Catalog](catalog.md#catalog-services) from the background selector, but if you add a new Remote Service from there, it will be available also accessing [Catalog](catalog.md#catalog-services) from [Buger Menu](menu-bar.md#burger-menu) or from [TOC](toc.md#table-of-contents). *Default Backgrounds* represent a list of backgrounds that can be configured from MapStore's configuration files (more information about that can be found in Developer Guide's [Map Configuration](../developer-guide/maps-configuration.md#map-configuration) section).
+    *Default Backgrounds* service is available only accessing the [Catalog](catalog.md) from the background selector, but if you add a new Remote Service from there, it will be available also accessing [Catalog](catalog.md) from the [Side Toolbar](mapstore-toolbars.md#side-toolbar) or from [TOC](toc.md). *Default Backgrounds* represent a list of backgrounds that can be configured from MapStore's configuration files (more information about that can be found in Developer Guide's [Map Configuration](../developer-guide/maps-configuration.md) section).

 From the [Catalog](catalog.md#catalog-services) the user can choose the layers to add to the list of backgrounds: